AMDmi3/opening_hours.js/README.md

 Please have a look at the [demo page][] which can give you an impression how this library can be used and what is possibly with it.

+You need to download all dependencies when using from this repository.
+This can be done with ```npm install```.

 [demo page]: http://amdmi3.ru/files/opening_hours.js/demo.html

 ## Synopsis